Who's involved in KiwiSaver

 Housing New Zealand Corporation

-The Commission for Financial Literacy and Retirement Income is associated with KiwiSaver through its Sorted financial education programme.
+The Commission for Financial Capability is associated with KiwiSaver through its Sorted financial education programme.

 The Commission helps New Zealanders increase their financial knowledge, by offering free and independent financial information through the Sorted website, booklets and seminars.